-You’re a big turkey, bacon, lettuce, tomato, and mayonnaise sandwich if you support your parents, your adult children and their children (your grandchildren).
+You’re a big turkey, bacon, lettuce, tomato, and mayonnaise sandwich if you support your parents, your adult children, and their children (your grandchildren).

-Or maybe you’re not a turkey, but a ham club sandwich who support your parents, your children plus your siblings and their family.
+Or maybe you’re not a turkey, but a ham club sandwich who supports your parents, your children plus your siblings and their family.
 And perhaps, you also have lettuce and honey mustard if you support your spouse’s side of the family as well.

 The Sandwich Generation